 When it comes to cloud for your business, think of the examples above on a larger scale.
 Instead of loading pictures into a repository, you can back up your files, apps and more to the cloud.
 Instead of updating your status on Facebook, you can modify joint documents through the cloud.
 The possibilities of cloud computing are truly endless, and the capabilities are evolving daily.
-For this reason, more and more companies are shifting to the cloud in order to keep up with their competition and the changing tide of technology.
-Yet these companies are gaining much more than just a competitive advantage.
+For this reason, more and more companies are shifting to the cloud to keep up with their competition and the changing tide of technology, yet these companies are gaining much more than just a competitive advantage.
 The benefits of cloud computing are numerous, spanning across all areas of the business, from helping to reduce costs, to increasing efficiency.
-Here are the top 6 strategic benefits of cloud computing.
+Here are the top six strategic benefits of cloud computing.1) Mobility

 Speaking of optimization, the cloud offers solutions that make your process more streamlined.
 Utilizing a document storage solution to find everything you need in one place can help teams work better, together.
 Additionally, from a sales and marketing perspective, cloud-based Marketing Automation and Customer Relationship Management (CRM) tools help track and analyze data, giving teams benchmarks to work from.
 IT teams can also spin up a sandbox environment in the cloud, providing them a platform to complete projects that may otherwise have been too expensive to attempt.